xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2018-12-21-santas-xmas-list-in-fable.md

 As the .NET tests are in Expecto, I can have the same workflow for them too with `dotnet watch run`.

-I have all 3 tasks setup in VS Code and can run them a simple command.
+I have all 3 tasks setup in VS Code and can set them running with the "Run Test Task" command.

-[SCREEN SHOT]
+See my [tasks.json][7] and [packages.json][8] files for how these are configured.

+![Test Terminals][9]

+I have a CI/CD Pipeline setup in Azure Dev Ops running these tests on both Windows and Ubuntu build agents.
+That takes 25 written tests to 100 running tests.

 ## Event Sourcing